Network-Direction/3dprint/klipper/mainsail.md

 We've also got the option to slow down or speed up the print using the speed factor setting.

-The top of the widget shows some information about current settings.
+The top of the panel shows some information about current settings.
 The `position` is set to `absolute`.
 This will have been set using a `G90` code within the gcode file or in a start print macro.

 The `adaptive-` part shows the bed mesh profile that was loaded.
 In this case, it was set dynamically as part of the print job.